ABOUT US

 Andrew was commissioned to write and premiere “Crossings” – a 60-minute live performance/sound artwork that depicts the passage of African peoples from their homeland to North America, through the Trans-Atlantic slave trade.
 Andrew was also an Artistic Associate in the production of “The Ward”, a theatre/music re-imagining of Toronto’s first immigrant neighbourhood, as part of the 2018 Luminato Festival.

-In August 2018, Andrew took up a new role at SJK School in Breslau, ON, where he teaches the IB Diploma Music Course, and directs the Upper School Choir.
+In August 2018, Andrew took up a new role at SJK School in Breslau, ON, where he teaches the IB Diploma Music Course, and leads community music.

 In 2019, Andrew spearheaded two new projects under the Culchahworks banner: "Fish and Rum", a semi-fictional retelling of the real-life connections between the islands of Newfoundland and Jamaica during Prohibition, and "Titans of Toronto Reggae", a coming-together of the pioneering voices of Toronto's Reggae community.
 March 2, 2019 was designated "Titans Of Toronto Reggae Day" by Toronto mayor John Tory.
 Both projects continue to be developed into online content.